lenkon/Portfolio/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [Portfolio: validate contact form] <a name="about-project"></a>
+# 📖 [Portfolio: preserve data in the browser] <a name="about-project"></a>

-> For this milestone of the portfolio website, a client-side validation of the data in the contact form will be implemented before submission.
+> For this final milestone of the portfolio website, the form data will be saved in the local storage of the browser.
+That way when the user reloads the page the data they filled out in the form will be preserved.

-**[Portfolio: validate contact form]** is...
+**[Portfolio: preserve data in the browser]** is...

 ## 🛠 Built With <a name="built-with"></a>